Marbella Real Estate Market Report 2024 – 2025

 Key Findings

-• 2024 Sales: Sales in the Golden Triangle have accelerated in the first half of 2024 showing a 5.4% increase over S2/2023 and a year-on-year increase of 3.16%.
+- 2025 Sales: Sales in the Golden Triangle have accelerated in the first quarter of 2025 showing a year-on-year increase of +24.7%.
 This sustained upward trend reflects strong demand for properties in this prestigious area.
 The data suggests a stable and growing interest in the region, potentially driven by continued investment appeal and desirability among buyers.

-• Buyer profile: Foreign demand remains strong with over 30% of property purchases in Málaga province made by foreign buyers in the first half of 2024.
+- Buyer profile: Foreign demand remains strong with over 30% of property purchases in Málaga province made by foreign buyers in 2024.
 British buyers continue to lead the market with approximately 15% of market share.
 Younger buyers attracted by remote working and digital nomad visas.

 Contributors and Research: